reddec/layout/README.md

 one major version are backward compatible (manifest designed for `1.0.0` will work normally even in `layout` version `1.9.5`, but without guarantees for `2.0.0`).

+#### Title and Description

+There are two informational field in manifest:

+* `title` - short description about layout.
+Only title will be shown to user in case of selecting manifest in multi-project repo
+* `description` - full project description

+Both title and description will be shown before prompts.

 #### Delimiters

 Template delimiters could be overridden by in `delimiters` section.
 Defaults are `{{` (open), `}}` (close).